 Reuben Egg Rolls will take your snack game to the next level with crispy cheesy goodness!

-In addition to a pork filling, egg roll wrappers can be filled with anything from cheeseburger filling to cherry cheesecake.
-In this recipe, we wrap up the flavors from a Reuben sandwich and turn them into a crispy handheld snack.
+- In this recipe, we wrap up the flavors from a Reuben sandwich and turn them into a crispy handheld snack.

 SAUERKRAUT Be sure to squeeze the sauerkraut.
 No sauerkraut?
 No Problem.
 Sub in some coleslaw and some pickles!

-EGG ROLL WRAPPERS Just wrap the ingredients in one of these crispy little wonders, and pop them in the air fryer, oven, or deep fry them on the stove.
+EGG ROLL WRAPPERS Just wrap the ingredients in one of these crispy little wonders and pop them in the air fryer, oven, or deep fry them on the stove.
 For tiny snacks, use wonton wrappers!

 How to Make Reuben Egg Rolls